dbousfie/CanadaUSrelations/syllabus.md

 link in Brightspace weekly.
 You cannot receive more than 100% on the final exam.

-Term Assignment: 25% of final grade (requires documentation for an academic consideration)
+Term Assignment: (requires documentation for an academic consideration)

 ### Option 1 -- Paired Debate